Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

-In this Letter, we use the anyons in FQHE as the example and propose exact duality not only between bosons and fermions, but also between bosons and anyons.
+In this Letter, we use anyons in FQHE as the example and propose exact duality not only between bosons and fermions, but also between bosons and anyons.
 The statistical interaction between anyons can be microscopically derived order by order, shown to be equivalent to the few-body interactions between bosons in the dual description.
-The ability to bosonize anyons in two dimensions could be understood as a consequence of bulk-edge correspondence\cite{haldane} and the chiral Luttinger liquid description\cite{chang,wen} of the edge excitations of the quantum Hall fluids.
-A direct consequence of this bosonization scheme is a large family of bosonic FQH phases, with explicit interaction Hamiltonian that in principle can be constructed exactly from the corresponding fermionic FQH phases.
+The ability to bosonize anyons in two dimensions could be understood as a consequence of bulk-edge correspondence\cite{haldane,yan,anushya} and the chiral Luttinger liquid description\cite{chang,wen} of the quantum Hall edge.
+It is bosonization of the \emph{entire} Hilbert space with conformal symmetry and without non-abelian parafermions\cite{rr,cooper,jackson,santos}, in contrast to the approach with Jordan-Wigner transformation on lattice systems\cite{kapustin}.
+A direct consequence of this bosonization scheme is a large family of bosonic FQH phases, with explicit model Hamiltonians that in principle can be constructed exactly from the corresponding fermionic FQH phases.
 These new topological phases are dual descriptions of the familiar FQH phases of the electrons, though they occur at different filling factors and topological shifts.

-{\it A bosonic description for fermions--} The concepts of this work are most conveniently illustrated on the spherical geometry\cite{sphere} with rotational symmetry, though physically the arguments can be straightforwardly applied to other geometries.
-For gapped topological phases, rotational symmetry can also be relaxed, since the FQH topological order does not require any symmetry protection\cite{yang1,yang2}.
-Without loss of generality we focus on the lowest Landau level (LLL).
+{\it A bosonic description for fermions--} The concepts of this work are most conveniently illustrated on the spherical geometry\cite{sphere,geometry} with rotational symmetry.
+For gapped topological phases, rotational symmetry can also be relaxed, since FQH topological orders do not require any symmetry protection\cite{yang1,yang2}.
+Without loss of generality we focus on spinless electrons in the lowest Landau level (LLL).
 With a monopole of total magnetic flux $2\bm S$ at the center of the sphere, the number of single particle states (or orbitals) in the LLL is $N_o=2\bm S+1$.

 It is useful to define the vacuum in this Hilbert space as the highest density state $|\psi_{\mathcal H}\rangle$ of a particular sub-Hilbert space $\mathcal H$ within the LLL.
-Basis states of interest are thus created from the vacuum by inserting the magnetic fluxes into the vacuum state.
-For example, if $\mathcal H$ is the entire Hilbert space of the LLL, then the vacuum is the fully filled LL.
+Basis states of interest are thus created from the vacuum by inserting the magnetic fluxes.
+For example, if $\mathcal H$ is the full Hilbert space of the LLL, then the vacuum is the fully filled LL.
 All other basis in $\mathcal H$ can be obtained by flux insertion, or the creation of holes, from the vacuum.
-Two such basis are shown as follows:
+The vacuum and one such basis are shown as follows: